CrashCortez/vitadock-vlc/README.md

 - Find a dock and get it printed https://www.thingiverse.com/search?q=vita+raspberry+pi&dwh=875cb8a1f5323f8

-# Huge Thanks to X Corra and Xerpi.
+# Huge Thanks to xCorra and xerpi.

 --------------------------------------------------------------------------